Total Knee Replacement Physical Therapy Shrewsbury, MO

 Pre-Surgery Total Knee Replacement Physical Therapy in Shrewsbury, MO

-• Improves Flexibility: Increased flexibility aids in the recovery process, allowing for simpler manipulation and mobilization after the surgery.
+• Improves Flexibility: Increased flexibility improves recovery, allowing for simpler manipulation and mobilization post-surgery.

 • Educates Patients: Understanding the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.